When Anxiety Is More Than A Worry Synonym

 In some cases, anxiety is a symptom of a greater mental health concern.
 GAD is just one of many forms of anxiety that can affect people.
 Other forms of anxiety include:

 In this condition, symptoms of anxiety only occur during, or when thinking about social situations.
 Individuals may fear what others think of them or become nervous at the thought of initiating interactions with others.
 Those with social anxiety find it difficult, or in some cases impossible, to leave their home or take part in daily routines like school and work.
+Although social anxiety is often falsely attributed to awkwardness or teenage discomfort, social anxiety can be an extremely debilitating condition, and is not relegate to nor solved by a certain age.

 When It Might Be More Than Your Average Worry